 Loss of Power

-Additionally, if your oxygen concentrator is plugged in and turned on, but no power is available, it may begin to beep.
-Simply turn the oxygen concentrator off, unplug it, and plug it into a known, working electrical outlet.
+Additionally, it may begin to beep if your oxygen concentrator is plugged in and turned on, but no power is available.
+Simply turn the oxygen concentrator off, unplug it, and plug it into a known, working electrical outlet.Â

 User Error

 Simple actions that you may take for granted can cause your oxygen concentrator to beep.
-Things such as placing your device in a poorly ventilated area or not regularly cleaning or replacing the air filter – these can cause your device’s alarm to sound.
+Things such as placing your device in a poorly ventilated area or not regularly cleaning or replacing the air filter – can cause your device’s alarm to sound.
 Sometimes it is not always clear what is causing the alarm, so be sure to check the user manual.
 For further troubleshooting, contact our customer care team.

 System Failing to Produce Enough Oxygen